 Al Fahidi is a neighbourhood in Bur Dubai, just south of the Dubai Creek.
 It is easily reached by Metro.
-Al Fahidi Metro Station lies at the south-eastern corner while Al Ghubaiba Metro Station is on the western side of the area.
+Sharaf DG Metro Station lies at the south-eastern corner while Al Ghubaiba Metro Station is on the western side of the area.
 Both stations are on the Green Line.

 Al Seef lies immediately east of Al Fahidi.
 This waterfront destination offers even more restaurants, shops, and things to do.